Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Link with the monodromy conjecture

+The proposition now follows directly from the definition of the minimal exponent $\tilde{\alpha}_f$ of $f$ as the smallest zero of $b_f(-s)/(s-1)$, where $b_f(s)$ is the Bernstein-Sato polynomial of $f$. \end{proof}

-The variant of Conjecture \ref{con:SfN} with $\varepsilon=0$ (or even just the bounds (\ref{bound:SfNp}) with $\varepsilon=0$) implies for any pole $T_0$ of $P_{f,p}(T)$ with corresponding value $t_0$ the following bound on the order of the pole : If $t_0$ equals $-(n-s)/d$ and $-(n-s)/d\neq -1$, then the pole $T_0$ has multiplicity at most one.
-If $t_0=-1= -(n-s)/d$, then the pole $T_0$ has multiplicity at most two, see \cite{DenefBour}, Corollary 1.4.5 and the comment at the end of \cite{DenefVeys}.
+The variant of Conjecture \ref{con:SfN} with $\varepsilon=0$ (or even just the bounds (\ref{bound:SfNp}) with $\varepsilon=0$) implies for any pole $T_0$ of $P_{f,p}(T)$ with corresponding value $t_0$ the following bound on the order of the pole : If $t_0$ equals $-(n-s)/d$ and $-(n-s)/d\neq -1$, then the pole $T_0$ has multiplicity at most one, and, if $t_0=-1= -(n-s)/d$, then the pole $T_0$ has multiplicity at most two, by a similar reasoning as for Corollary \ref{cor:Igusa2thm2}.

-Conjecture \ref{con:SfN} clearly implies the bounds (\ref{bound:SfNp}) with moreover constants $c_p$ taken independently from $p$.
-The variant of Conjecture \ref{con:SfN} with $\varepsilon=0$ is equivalent with the bounds (\ref{bound:SfNp}) with $\varepsilon=0$ and such that furthermore the products of the constants $c_p$ over any set $P$ of primes is bounded independently of $P$.
+\begin{rem} Conjecture \ref{con:SfN} implies the bounds (\ref{bound:SfNp}) with moreover constants $c_p$ taken independently from $p$, and, the conjecture in turns would follow from this.
+By (\ref{eq:p-i}), the variant of Conjecture \ref{con:SfN} with $\varepsilon=0$ is equivalent with the bounds (\ref{bound:SfNp}) with $\varepsilon=0$ and such that furthermore the products of the constants $c_p$ over any set $P$ of primes is bounded independently of $P$. \end{rem}

-The minimal exponent of $f$ is defined as minus the largest zero of the quotient $b_f(s)/(s+1)$ with $b_f(s)$ the Bernstein-Sato polynomial of $f$ if such a zero exists, and it is defined as $+\infty$ otherwise.
-Write $\hat \alpha_f$ for the minimum over the minimal exponents of $f-v$ for $v$ running over the (complex) critical values of $f$.
+The minimal exponent of $f$ is defined as the smallest zero of the quotient $b_f(-s)/(s-1)$ with $b_f(s)$ the Bernstein-Sato polynomial of $f$ if such a zero exists, and it is defined as $+\infty$ otherwise.
+Write $\hat \alpha_f$ for the minimum of the minimal exponents of $f-v$ for $v$ running over the (complex) critical values of $f$.
 In a more canonical variant of Igusa's original question, one may wonder more technically than Conjecture \ref{con1} whether for all $\varepsilon>0$ one has